How Courts Work

 The supreme court is funded almost equally from the state general fund and from administrative assessments.

-The Nevada Supreme Court has seven justices.
-The justices are elected by voters at a general election.
-The term of office for a justice in Nevada is six years.
+The Nevada Supreme Court has seven Justices.
+The Justices are elected by voters at a general election and serve six year terms.

 Click to visit our Nevada Supreme Court page to learn more.